BBScoreV2: Learning Time-Evolution and Latent Alignment from Stochastic Representation: Other scores used in this paper

 \section{Other scores used in this paper}

 \paragraph{Entity Grid} \citet{Barzilay:2008} is the most recognized entity-based approach.
 It creates a two-way contingency table for each input document to track the appearance of entities in each sentence.
-We use Stanford’s CoreNLP to annotate the documents and the implementation provided in the Coheoka library\footnote[2]{\url{https://github.com/kigawas/coheoka}} to obtain the Entity Grid score. \paragraph{Unified Coherence} \citet{Moon:2019} presents a neural-based entity-grid method that integrates sentence grammar, inter-sentence coherence relations, and global coherence patterns, achieving state-of-the-art results in artificial tasks. \paragraph{BBScore, Heuristic} \citet{Sheng:2024} introduces a framework for the computation of BBScore.
-The score is supposed to represent the deviation from the latent Brownian trajectory from training data.
-(Also see \ref{BBScore})
+We use Stanford’s CoreNLP to annotate the documents and the implementation provided in the Coheoka library\footnote[2]{\url{https://github.com/kigawas/coheoka}} to obtain the Entity Grid score. \paragraph{Unified Coherence} \citet{Moon:2019} presents a neural-based entity-grid method that integrates sentence grammar, inter-sentence coherence relations, and global coherence patterns, achieving state-of-the-art results in artificial tasks.

+\paragraph{BBScore} \citet{Sheng:2024} introduces BBScore, and also check the main text for a comprehensive comparison between BBScore and BBScoreV2.